pandoc-ext/fonts-and-alignment/docs/output.md

 ```

 ::: {style="color: #2F4F4F;"}
-The fenced Div defines *DarkSlateGrey* as the default text color for
+The Fenced Div defines *DarkSlateGrey* as the default text color for
 this block.

 [This Bracketed Span overrides the inherited color to